OctoPrint/octoprint.org/blog/releases/_posts/2026-04-27-new-release-candidate-2.0.0rc1.md

 As the changes required to do this were massive, and the one or other backwards compatibility issue surely crept in, I decided to go all in with this release, finally increase the major version to "2" and also do a long necessary clean up of bits and pieces that had been deprecated for the better part of a the past decade now.

 Given the amount of internal changes, I should also be adding an extra word of warning here: More than usual, consider that this is a release candidate, NOT a stable release, and there might still be bugs in here that will break your usual workflows.
 You really should feel comfortable with possibly having to do a downgrade to an earlier version, potentially even manually via the command line.
+Also remember that you can always access a recovery page at `/recovery/` that allows you to restart OctoPrint in safe mode, should a misbehaving plugin render your UI unusable.

 With that being said, let's take a look at the changes.
 Unsurprisingly, the [changelog](https://github.com/OctoPrint/OctoPrint/releases/tag/2.0.0rc1) is too long to include here in full, but I still want to give some more details on some personal highlights here: